jessetane/url-state/readme.md

 These properties are described in the [URL spec](https://url.spec.whatwg.org).

 ### `init`
-True during the first synchronous sequence of history changes.
+True during the first history change and any nested changes.

 ### `back`
 True when the browser's back button has been clicked or `url.pop()` was called.